 Push to Talk over Cellular, or PTT over cellular, as it is also referred to is a method of two-way radio communication.

-As the name suggests, Push to Talk uses cellular networks, rather than radio-to-radio, or radio-to-radio via a repeater, that traditional two-way radio systems use.
+As the name suggests, Push to Talk uses cellular mobile phone networks, rather than radio-to-radio, or radio-to-radio via a repeater, that traditional two-way radio systems use.

 For those reading who are not familiar with the term ‘cellular network’, let me explain.
 The cellular network is the existing communications infrastructure that makes you mobile (or cell phone for USA readers) work.